 Define yourself and your family and improve your space with Personalised art

-We are your Art and Decor Consultants of choice- According to our clients, the fact their commissioned artwork is relevant to them and looks beautiful has meant its value has already increased.
+Giving you beauty and meaning- According to our clients, the fact their commissioned artwork is relevant to them and looks beautiful has meant its value has already increased.
 A unique customised artwork tailored to your

-Colour matched to perfection- We sample your decor colours and treat them like an Interior Designer does, tinting, toning and shading them for sophisticated results.
+Colour matched to perfection- We sample your decor colours and tint, tone and shade them to give you more sophisticated results.
 Your colour scheme can be beautifully enhanced with glamorous effects like metallic hues and iridescent mediums, impasto textures, collage and foils.
 Collages.

-It’s all about size and proportion- Your customised artwork will be measured to fit your decor according to the scale of your space, its architectural lines and your furniture’s proportions.
+Improving your interior decor is about size, proportion and balance- Glamour is achieved when you balance your decor with customised artworks made to its scale, architectural lines and your furniture’s proportions.
 Any framed canvas up 2m x 2.8m is possible!
 Tailored art is about uniting existing colours, shapes and lines for peaceful results and choosing practical sizes for future placements should you move!

-At your Art and Decor Planning Session, Sharron will assist you
+Hire an artist and interior decorator!- At your Art and Decor Planning Session, Sharron will assist you to

 Find out more about our Art and Decor Planning Sessions.